Myriad-Dreamin/shiroa/github-pages/docs/format/theme.typ

 = Theme

-The default renderer uses a #link("https://handlebarsjs.com")[handlebars] template to render your typst source files and comes with a default theme included in the `typst-book` binary.
+The default renderer uses a #link("https://handlebarsjs.com")[handlebars] template to render your typst source files and comes with a default theme included in the `shiroa` binary.

 Currently we have no much design on theme's html part.
 But you can still configure your book project like a regular typst project.